-Social media marketing is developing rapidly and following the updates may require lots of time.
+The world of social media marketing terms and jargon can’t be quite overwhelming.
+Moreover, its rapidly changing nature makes keeping up quite challenging.
 This ultimate social media definition dictionary will help you discover what’s new on social media and keep you updated easily.

 This is a living document that we are updating regularly by adding new terms and definitions.